 Visiting Zion National Park is always a big experience.
 But a few tips for visiting Zion can make the experience even more enjoyable.

 - Protect yourself from the sun.
 Zion is situated in Arizona and the sun is really strong.
 Therefore during the warmer months of the year it’s very important to protect your skin in the burning sun.
 The good thing is that you pretty easily can find some shade on most trails.

 - Bring more water than you think you need.
 In the hot Zion conditions you need to bring two or three times as much water as you usually would.
 In the summer the canyon in the park faces extreme temperatures, regularly over 100 degrees F (38 C).
 So to make a hike with only a medium sized bottle of water could be the last decision you take.
 Therefore a very important tip for visiting Zion is to bring more water than you think you need.

 - Expect to meet fellow hikers.
 Zion National Park is a beautiful place that people from all over want to see.
 That means that you will run into other hikers in the park.
 Remember that the people you meet along the trail have the same goals as you have, to enjoy the beautiful Zaion National Park.
 So get advice from people coming from you are heading, ask someone to take a picture for you or just be comfortable knowing that if anything bad would happen help is always available not too far away.

 The best time for visiting Zion National Park

 Zion National Park is a great place to visit all year-round.
 But each season has its unique features in Zion.
 Which season that is the best time to visit Zion National Park depends on what you’re after.

 Visiting Zion in winter (low season)

-Winter is the best time of the year for visiting Zion National Park in winter is perfect to avoid crowds.
+Winter is the best time of the year for visiting Zion National Park if you ambition is to avoid crowds.
 And during winter in Zion the shuttle doesn’t operate, so you can take your car straight into the park.